 Would you like to stay up to date with new posts on the Scholarly Tales blog right from Outlook?
 In this blog post we describe how you can do this.

 This blog is complementary to our Zotero community, where we are building a library of useful resources within the field of digital scholarship.

 We are very much open to input from the research community.
-If you want to write a post or be involved in the blog in any other way, please get in touch with one of us!
+If you want to write a post or be involved in the blog in any other way, please get in touch!